-Tim Franklin is a managing editor in the Bloomberg News Washington bureau, one of the largest news organizations in the nation's capital.
-He joined Bloomberg in 2011 after serving as founding director of the National Sports Journalism Center at Indiana University.
-Franklin began his career at the Chicago Tribune, where he rose from reporter to associate managing editor, eventually overseeing the sports and business sections.
+Tim Franklin is president of The Poynter Institute, a journalism education and training center in St. Petersburg, Fla.
+Before joining Poynter in 2014, he was managing editor in the Bloomberg News Washington bureau for three years and previously served as founding director of the National Sports Journalism Center at Indiana University.
+Franklin began his career at the Chicago Tribune, where he rose from reporter to associate managing editor.
 He went on to become the top editor at the Indianapolis Star, Orlando Sentinel and Baltimore Sun.
 The Sun won the George Polk Award and was a finalist for the Pulitzer Prize during his 2004-08 editorship.
 Franklin twice has served as a Pulitzer Prize jurist.
 He is national co-chair of the Freedom of Information Committee for the American Society of News Editors.
 He is a graduate of Indiana University.

 Anders Gyllenhaal is vice president of news for the McClatchy Co., the third-largest newspaper publisher in the United States based on daily circulation.
 He oversees the Washington bureau, foreign news bureaus and McClatchy-Tribune Information Services.
 Gyllenhaal is the immediate past chairman of the Pulitzer Prize Board and served on the Pulitzer board from 2001-10.
 He joined The News & Observer, based in Raleigh, in 1991 and worked as metro editor and managing editor before becoming executive editor in 1997.
 In 2002, he became editor and senior vice president at the Star Tribune in Minneapolis-St. Paul.
 In 2007, he was named executive editor of The Miami Herald until becoming McClatchy’s vice president of news in 2010.
 Gyllenhaal is a graduate of George Washington University.

-Stavros Hilaris is chief information officer for The Switch, a company that allows customer-controlled video switching services throughout the country and internationally.
+Stavros Hilaris is chief information officer for The Switch, a company that allows customer-controlled video switching services in the United States and abroad.
 Previously, Hilaris served as chief technology officer for National Geographic Global Media, where he oversaw technology strategy, software development and operations for the National Geographic Society’s magazines, movies, television, digital media and interactive platforms.
-Prior to joining National Geographic, Hilaris was senior vice president of technology at Ascent Media, founded Mediavision to engage in business and technical consulting, and held senior technology and management positions at Japanese communications provider Vectant and CBS Television, among others.
-Hilaris has strong international experience in Europe, Asia and Latin America.
+Hilaris previously was senior vice president of technology at Ascent Media, founded Mediavision to engage in business and technical consulting, and held senior technology and management positions at Japanese communications provider Vectant and CBS Television, among others.
 He is a graduate of Fairleigh Dickinson University, where he also earned an MBA, and has a graduate engineering degree from Polytechnic Institute of New York University.

-Tom Howe is director and general manager of UNC-TV and the chief executive responsible for UNC-TV's 12-station public television network.
+Tom Howe is the former director and general manager of UNC-TV.
+He retired in 2014 after 22 years as the chief executive responsible for UNC-TV's 12-station public television network.
 More than 4 million viewers watch UNC-TV each week.
-Howe came to UNC-TV in 1992 and launched the statewide weeknight magazine “North Carolina Now,” oversaw the conversion to digital television, and has significantly increased original programming, statewide viewership and annual contributions.
+Howe launched the statewide weeknight magazine “North Carolina Now,” oversaw the conversion to digital television, and has significantly increased original programming, statewide viewership and annual contributions.
 Previously, Howe was an executive at KCTS in Seattle for 10 years.
 During his career, he has supervised programs that have received a Peabody Award and a national Emmy.
 In 2003 he was awarded the Distinguished Service Award from the North Carolina Association of Broadcasters.
 Howe is a double graduate of San Diego State University with both undergraduate and graduate degrees.

 Claudia Jepsen is executive director of marketing and brand development at This Old House Ventures, based in New York City.
 A 28-year veteran at Time Inc., the world’s largest publisher, she has held leadership positions in creative services, sales development and marketing at iconic brands including Time, Life, People, Money and Fortune.
 In her current role, she oversees a team responsible for growing the print, digital, television and social media advertising base of America’s No. 1 home improvement brand.
 Under her watch, This Old House defied the worst housing crisis since the Great Depression, experienced substantial revenue growth, and was named to Advertising Age’s coveted Magazine A-List in 2011.
 Jepsen is a graduate of the University of Colorado.